 The VP used Missed Opportunity alerts to swing into action and save the deal.
-Plus, all of the data was then sent via webhooks to keep track of Missed Opportunities over each week or each month.
+Plus, all the data was then sent via web hooks to keep track of Missed Opportunities for each week or each month.

 Harry has been a hot prospect for a while.
 A qualified marketing lead, he’s downloaded some white papers and opted-in to a company email list.
-After Harry calls your business, Webhooks can be used to post call detail information to your company’s CRM.
+After Harry calls your business, Web hooks can post call detail information to your company’s CRM.
 This can automatically synchronize CRM information related to the call event and trigger an email to the prospect.

-The webhook will update the CRM’s customer record with the fact that he called and that an automated email was sent.
+The web hook will update the CRM’s customer record with the fact that he called, and that it sent an automated email.

-Continuing Harry’s story above: in addition to sending him an automated email after calling, Convirza can collect additional caller information such as phone number, address, company size, and other available information and enter it into the prospect record.
+Continuing Harry’s story above: besides sending him an automated email after calling, Convirza can collect additional caller information such as phone number, address, company size, and other available information and enter it into the prospect record.
 No more scrambling to scratch the phone number on the back of a financial report and trying to remember where you put it the next day.

 One of the most important metrics for any marketing team is scoring the quality of leads.
 Conversation Analytics® provides a lead score for every phone call.
 This means that you can have data that judges the quality of every phone call.
 A marketer could track lead score from every campaign, source, or keyword.

-This information is passed to your CRM.
-Your CRM could then assign a score and put the prospect in the appropriate bucket for definite follow up from a senior sales rep.
+It passes this information to your CRM.
+Your CRM could then assign a score and put the prospect in the bucket for definite follow up from a senior sales rep.

 Convirza Conversation Analytics® will analyze call content to determine which agents in a call center are closing business in real-time.
-These indicators can trigger webhooks that will alert managers in real-time if close rates on a call center-wide basis are falling, rising, or remaining stagnant.
-Additionally, the data can be used to pinpoint stronger performers and/or weak links on a regular basis.
+These indicators can trigger web hooks that will alert managers in real time if close rates on a call center-wide basis are falling, rising, or remaining stagnant.
+The data can pinpoint stronger performers and/or weak links on a regular basis.

-Or, if they mention that they will be purchasing sometime in the next three weeks, you could send a webhook that would automate an SMS to be sent to the prospect two weeks later, reminding them to buy.
+Or, if they mention they will purchase in the next three weeks, you could send a web hook that would automate an SMS to be sent to the prospect two weeks later, reminding them to buy.